 A corn maze is a giant maze or puzzle that you walk through in order to solve.
 Kids and adults of all ages will love the experience of navigating, getting lost, and finding their way again.
 Many mazes give visitors a map to help them through the maze.

 The corn typically used to make corn mazes is a variety that grows 8 or 9 feet tall.
-A farmer uses a tractor equipped with GPS to cut a pattern of paths into the field.
-Many times corn mazes are even cut to make the field look like some type of picture or design.
-The pattern is usually only visible from the air, but on the ground it is a great maze.
+To create a maze in a cornfield, a farmer uses a tractor equipped with GPS to cut a pattern of paths.
+Sometimes corn mazes are even cut to make the field look like some type of picture or design, but the pattern is often only visible from the air.

 Since the corn is usually taller than you are, it is easy to get lost.
 There are often loops, dead ends, and extra puzzles added to increase the challenge.
 It can take anywhere from 20 minutes to an hour to find your way out.
 Help is usually available if needed, and there are often signs with clues or maps available to help.

 Corn mazes are typically open from Mid-September to Mid-November but can vary from state to state and town to town.

 Related: Forest School: Outdoor Learning and Nature Activities for Kids

 Types of Corn Mazes